2001 – 2025

 These sub-simulations do not require a separate ontological substrate.
 They correspond simply to different configurations within the same underlying informational space (e.g., subsets of \(2^n\)).
 In this limited sense, recursive simulation is supported.

-While it is logically possible to define a simulation of observers, it is informationally expensive to realize one.
+However, the theory places a fundamental constraint on unbounded recursive simulation: entropy.
+It is informationally expensive to realize one.
 Extracting, encoding, and maintaining the information required to faithfully describe even a single human genome is already nontrivial.
 Scaling this to billions of humans, each composed of billions of cells, embedded in a universe containing astronomical numbers of particles and interactions, rapidly exhausts available informational resources.

 &&